yuz302/SpiralDreamsBand/README.md

  _Note: most data updates can be done in src/data_

+5) [Pull request] Once you are finished with your commits, [create a pull request](https://homes.cs.washington.edu/~mernst/advice/github-pull-request.html) and get it approved by a team member.

-5) Once you are finished with your commits, use gh-pages to deploy commits to origin/gh-pages branch
+5) [Deploy] Once the changes are approved, merge the pull request to origin/mainline and pull changes on mainline to your local.
+Then, deploy the changes to the website by executing the following command on mainline.
+This command will deploy mainline commits to origin/gh-pages branch
 ```
 npm run deploy
 ```

-6) Wait for a couple minutes before your changes are propagated to github website hosts.
+7) Wait for a couple minutes for your changes to be propagated to the github website hosts.